tests-always-included/dizzy/README.md

 ### `dizzy.instance(key, [argsArray], classFn)`

 Sets up a class so an instance will be to be provided.
 Shortcut method for using `dizzy.register()`.
-This will create a new instance to everything that depends on it.
+This will create a new instance every time.
 See `dizzy.singleton()` when you prefer to have the same instance supplied to every component in the system.

 Returns `this`.